St Kilda mangroves

 Approximately 9 hectares of mangrove; 10 hectares of saltmarsh; and nearly 5 hectares of bare, sparsely vegetated, or aquatic ecosystems within the Adelaide International Bird Sanctuary National Park – Winaityinaityi Pangkara (AIBS) at St Kilda have been impacted.

-In Spring of 2021, new mapping was undertaken which determined there has been no significant expansion of previous dieback areas, and no appearance of new dieback areas.
+Mapping of the site was undertaken by DEW in March 2021, which determined there was no significant expansion of previous dieback areas, and no appearance of new dieback areas.
+There is high confidence that no major areas of dead vegetation occur outside this mapping.
+See the Vegetation dieback extent and composition map.

 Further information can be accessed in the scientific reports and online data viewer: